-If you need to call a land line or someone who doesn’t have the app, many of them offer you the option to call them for a fee.
-Still cheaper than calling long distance on your mobile phone, though.
+If you need to call a land line number (or someone who doesn’t have the smartphone app), some of them offer you the option to call them for a fee.
+Although chargeable, the fees are usually still cheaper than calling long distance on your mobile phone.

 The rates always depend on which country you’re calling.
 For the sake of easy comparison, we’ll be checking the Singapore rates, but obviously you should check your country of choice.

 |Calling/chat app||Free calls to…||Best rates calling rates (Singapore)|